-Ikarus does not fully conform to R^6RS yet.
-Although it implements the most immediately useful features of R^6RS including more than 80% of R^6RS 's macros and procedures, some areas are still lacking.
+Ikarus does not fully conform to R6RS yet.
+Although it implements the most immediately useful features of R6RS including more than 80% of R6RS's macros and procedures, some areas are still lacking.
 This section summarizes the set of missing features and procedures.

 - Numeric tower is complete except for complex numbers.
-Consequences: - Reader does not recognize complex number notation (e.g. 5-7i). - Procedures that may construct complex numbers from non-complex arguments may signal an error or return an incorrect value (for example, (sqrt -1) should not be +nan.0). - The procedure equal? may not terminate on equal? infinite (circular) input. - Representation of I/O ports is missing a transcoder field. - number->string does not accept the third argument (precision).
-Similarly, string->number and the reader do not recognize the |p notation.
+Consequences: - Reader does not recognize complex number notation (e.g. 5-7i).

+Procedures that may construct complex numbers from non-complex arguments may signal an error or return an incorrect value (for example, (sqrt -1) should not be +nan.0).

+- Reader does not recognize #!r6rs syntax.
+It should be modified to accept both #!r6rs and #!ikarus so that Ikarus-specific reader features (gensym syntax, record syntax, shared graphs, fasl objects, etc.) can be enabled/disabled as needed. - The procedure equal? may not terminate on equal? infinite (circular) input. - Representation of I/O ports is missing a transcoder field.

-5.1 List of missing R6RS procedures
+4.1 List of missing R6RS procedures